Sometimes employees have to (or decide to) miss work. When that happens, the natural and responsible thing is to notify their employer.

 Below are a few actual examples of employee call-out/absence reporting policies.

-University Policy Requiring Supervisor Notification
+Example #1: Call-off Policy for a University Requiring Supervisor Notification

 Absence from Work